RealWagmi/anon-integration-guide/projects/bybit/README.md

 ### Futures - Leverage and margin

-- TO DO: Show my margin on BTC/USDT
+- Show my margin on BTC/USDT
-- TO DO: What is my leverage on BTC/USDT?
+- What is my leverage on BTC/USDT?
 - Set 50x leverage on BTC/USDT
+- Change margin mode to isolated
-- TO DO: Set isolated margin mode on BTC/USDT
+- Change margin mode to cross
-- TO DO: Set cross margin mode on BTC/USDT
+- Change margin mode to portfolio
 - TO DO: Add 100 USDT margin to my BTC/USDT position
 - TO DO: Remove 200 USDT margin from my BTC/USDT position

+Please note that:

+- on Bybit, be careful changing the margin mode, as it will be applied to all of your open positions regardless of the market.
-Please note that the margin shown by the tools is the same shown in the Bybit UI.
-For cross positions, that is the initial margin, while for isolated positions **(TO DO: test this)** it is the actual margin set aside by the user for the position.
+- the margin shown by the tools is the same shown in the Bybit UI.
+For cross positions, that is the initial margin, while for isolated positions it is the actual margin set aside by the user for the position.

 ### Futures - Conditional orders